 The H-4 visa category is for dependents of the H-1B beneficiary.

-H-4 dependents are eligible for full-time and part-time study, but are not eligible for employment.
+H-4 dependents are eligible for full-time and part-time study, but are not eligible for employment, including volunteer activities of a vocational nature.
 When H-4 dependent children reach the age of 21 years old, they "age-out" of the H-4 visa category, and will have to obtain their own visa status in an appropriate category.

 Information regarding H-4 visa status and what is needed to obtain/maintain H-4 status for dependents is outlined above.
 It is the responsibility of the H-1B Beneficiary and the H-4 dependent to to maintain the H-4 status.
 If Form I-539 is required, please review the IO Guidelines for Filing the I-539 for H-4 and E3 Dependents.
 You may submit this form to the IO for review or you may choose to file it yourself.